scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 hdis_array.max()
 ```

-Ok, so these methods are available with names that are familiar from Numpy.
+Ok, so these methods are available with names that are familiar from NumPy.
 However, Pandas also introduces some additional methods.
 You may want to
 compare the output of `dir()` for the `hdis_array` vs the `hdi_series` to see
 the overlap/differences - as the printout is messy, we will not show it again